Divineokonkwo-web/Hospital-database-management-system/README.md

 -  Created tables in SQL Server with appropriate constraints.
 -  Inserted sample data (20–30 rows per table) for testing.
 -  Wrote queries to validate relationships and perform operations.

+  Note; The SQL queries is attached in the file for this work